Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 Copy `KidozSdkAir.ane` file from SampleApplication to YOUR project.

 1. Right click on the project and select `Properties`.
-2. In opened widnow Select `Flex Build Path` and then click `Native Extensions`. ( Figure 1).
+2. In opened window Select `Flex Build Path` and then click `Native Extensions`.
+(Figure 1).
 3. Click (Add ANE) and select `KidozSdkAir.ane` file .
-4. Select `Flex Build Packaging` and then click `Native Extensions` and check the empty box of recently added ANE. ( Figure 2).
+4. Select `Flex Build Packaging` and then click `Native Extensions` and check the empty box of recently added ANE.
+(Figure 2).
-5. Add to compiler arguments `-swf-version` that adjusted to currently used Air SDK.
+5. Add to compiler arguments `-swf-version` that is adjusted to currently used Air SDK.
 For Air SDK version `19.0` set `-swf-version 30` (Figure 3)